Stuffed Alpaca Penguin Toy

-Approximately 10" tall stuffed lion, made with real alpaca fur and stuffed with love.
+Approximately 6" to 7" tall stuffed penguin, made with real alpaca fur and filled with love.

-This little penguin traveled from far off Peru to be cuddled and loved just by you.
-His alpaca fur goes way beyond soft but does require that he be hand-washed.
+This adorable little penguin traveled from far off Peru to be cuddled and loved just by you.
+His alpaca fluff feels heavenly but does require that he be hand-washed only.
 He simply can't wait to attend birthdays and showers, so he can play for hours and hours.
-He'll be your friend when you're scared, and bring you joy with the story he's shared.
-His life tells the tale of rescue and hope happening all across our globe.
+He'll be your friend when you're scared, and bring you joy with the story he shares of rescue and hope happening all across our globe.